Romanesco dialect: Noteworthy figures

 Today, Romanesco is generally considered more of a regional idiom than a true language.
 Classical Romanesco, which reached high literature with Giuseppe Gioachino Belli, has disappeared.

-External forces such as immigration and the dominance of Italian are playing a role in the dissolution of the 1900's dialect in the city centre, transplanting a new and rawer version of it in the surrounding suburbs and periphery, where it's more widely spoken than elsewhere in the city, far away from the now gentrified, tourist central areas.
+External forces such as immigration and the dominance of Italian are playing a role in the dissolution of the 1900s dialect in the city centre, transplanting a new and rawer version of it in the surrounding suburbs and periphery, where it's more widely spoken than elsewhere in the city, far away from the now gentrified, tourist central areas.
 Below is a comparison table of the main differences between the "Classical" Roman dialect and the one in current use, especially in pronunciation uncommonly written or with difficulty (especially the Lex Porena and general consonants assimilation and vowel assimilation, the latter subsequent to lenition), where much homologation with the codified version of Tuscan can be noted, yet along with fresh-new dialectal features which contribute to the modern sound of the idiom the majority of the Italian population is familiar with thanks to social media and gangsta rap songs: